felipenoris/math-server-docker/README.md

 # math-server-docker

-Dockerfile to build the ideal Data Science server with Jupyterhub and RStudio, ready for Python, R and Julia languages.
+Dockerfile to build the ideal multi-user Data Science server with Jupyterhub and RStudio, ready for Python, R and Julia languages.

 It's based on CentOS 7 image, which is a very stable Linux distribution, compatible with Red Hat (widely used in Corporations), but often offers outdated packages.
 In order to provide up-to-date tools, this Dockerfile builds most tools from source.